janm012012/Smoothieware-CHMT/README.md

-### New features with this branch:
+### New features:
 * Drag pin inactivation are now handled smartly, by actually sensing if pin is up before sending acknowledge; this means that static delays are no longer needed in OpenPnP setup, and a  much more robust drag pin operation.
 * Anti Stiction Wiggle (ASW).
 If dragpin gets stuck, FW automatically tries to free it by quickly moving dragpin in a X/Y back/forth/left/righ pattern until it is free (or give up if it is not freed).
 At any time ASW has been engaged, the 'ok' back to OpenPnP has a comment attached to it, detailing what the ASW result was - e.g. "2023-12-13 11:22:54.328 GcodeDriver$ReaderThread TRACE: [GcodeDriver:ttyUSB0] << ok  ; ASW: l1,t4 (G1 X-0.1 Y-0.05)".
+* Firmware management of drag pin PWM.
+The drag pin needs management of the power supplied to the solenoid.
+This fork lets the firwmware deal with it by itself, instead of having OpenPnP sending the different levels.
+In order to have the firmware dealing with it, just send a M816 without any argument.
+If an 'S' argument is supplied, this will set aside/override the firmware management.
+So be careful - if 'S' argument (e.g. 'S 100') is sent, the firmware will not manage the current, and OpenPNP _needs_ to send e.g. 'S 10' in order to not burn the coil.

 ASW is dependant on the smart drag pin activation code.
 Both can be enabled by adding a new property "switch.dragpin.dragpin true" to the group of switch.dragpin in the config.default.
 This property tells the generic code, that this pin is connected to a dragpin, and to activate the advanced mechanisms.
 Setting its value to false disables andy advanced logic.

 ##Notes
 This version contains a few modifications with respect to the original code by Matt